sinbad/SUQS/docs/Tasks.md

 tasks it will be when the parent Objective becomes current.
 You can reset the timer by resetting the task.

+### Resolve Automatically

+Whether to automatically resolve the outcome of this task completing / failing, such as activating the next task, or completing/failing the quest.
+Defaults to true.
+If set to false, this task will only be resolved after a call to `ResolveTask`.
+Combines with Resolve Delay and Resolve Gate below.

+This lets you precisely control when the next steps in the quest line are activated, instead of happening immediately on completion/failure, which can be useful for narrative pacing.

 ### Resolve Delay

-When this objective completes or fails, a time delay can be added before the knock-on effects of this are resolved, such as activating the next objective, or completing/failing the quest.
+When this objective completes or fails, a time delay can be added before the knock-on effects of this are resolved, such as activating the next task, or completing/failing the quest.

 It defaults to -1 which means to not add a specific delay to this quest, and to use whatever defaults are set in [Progression](Progression.md).

+Combines with Resolve Automatically and Resolve Gate - all must be cleared to resolve.

 ### Resolve Gate

-Much like Resolve Delay, this adds a delay between completing/failing the objective, and the knock-on effects; except this time the delay is user-controlled, and will only be activated when the named "Gate" is opened on [Progression](Progression.md).
+Much like Resolve Delay, this adds a delay between completing/failing the task, and the knock-on effects; except this time the delay is user-controlled, and will only be activated when the named "Gate" is opened on [Progression](Progression.md).

-This lets you precisely control when the next steps in the quest line are activated, instead of happening immediately on completion/failure, which can be useful for narrative pacing.
+Combines with Resolve Automatically and Resolve Delay - all must be cleared to resolve.

 ## Task Progression